 Important Washington Teen Driver Laws

-In Washington, teens may apply for an instruction permit when they turn 15 if they're enrolled in a driver's education class.
-If a teen driver isn't enrolled in a driver's education class, he or she must be 15 ½ and pass a knowledge test to get a learner's permit.
-Teens driving with a learner's permit must be accompanied by a five-year licensed driver.
-Permits are valid for one year, and may be renewed once.
+In Washington State, teens may apply for an instruction permit when they turn 15 if they're enrolled in a driver's education class.
+If a teen driver isn't enrolled in a driver's education class, they must be 15½ and pass a knowledge test to get a learner's permit.
+Teens driving with a learner's permit must be accompanied by a 5-year licensed driver.
+Permits are valid for 1 year, and may be renewed once.

 Teen drivers who have had a permit for at least 6 months may apply for an intermediate license when they turn 16.
 During the first 6 months of having an intermediate license, Washington teen drivers may only drive with passengers 20 years of age and older.
 After 6 months, the restrictions loosen and teen drivers may drive with up to 3 passengers under the age of 20, until the driver is 18.